Radio Teleswitch Service shutdown is now complete.

 The Radio Teleswitch Service (RTS) began a carefully managed phased shutdown from 30 June 2025.
-We’re here to make sure you’re ready, no matter where you live.
-If you’re in the Highlands and Islands of Scotland, we’re adding extra engineering teams to support meter upgrades in your area.
+We’ve made sure you’re ready, no matter where you live.

 Here’s everything you need to know about the RTS shutdown: